twbs/bootstrap/docs/getting-started/compiling.md

 Builds and tests CSS, JavaScript, and other assets which are used when running the documentation locally via `jekyll serve`.

 #### Watch - `grunt watch`
-This is a convenience method for watching just Less files and automatically building them whenever you save.
+This is a convenience method for watching just Sass files and automatically building them whenever you save.

 ### Troubleshooting dependencies